michelleschofield/c0824-code-solutions/command-line-basics/command-line-basics-quiz-notes.md

   - `ls`
     when you want to see what files and directories there are
   - `pwd`
+    when you want to know which directory you're working in
   - `echo`
+    when you want to print something
   - `touch`
+    when you want to make a file
   - `mkdir`
+    when you want to make a directory
   - `mv`
+    when you want to rename a file
   - `rm`
+    when you want to remove a file
   - `cp`
+    when you want to copy a file

-- What are the three virtues of a great programmer?
+- What are the three virtues of a great programmer? laziness, impatience, hubris

 ## Notes